grometmug11/Webpages-Sites/Business Website/README.md

 These Items should be geared towards a portfolio website building on Mentoring Elementary Students.

 Items to Prep for
-- Case Study and Exploration of Business Model of Service
+- Case Study and Exploration of Business Model for Service
 - GitHub "To Do List" with associated given information (see below): entire Content Repo able to be downloaded

 - Researching Accommodations (see Becky's Videos and lessons about this)